pulzze/autoflow-documentation/docs/ids/action-data-binary-base-decode/fields/string.md

-Decodes a string encoded in specified base into a binary
+An encoded string in the chosen base.